infinum/frontend-handbook/JavaScript/React.md

 <ChildComponent onClick={this.onClickHandler} />
 ```

-If there is more than one prop, separate them with line breaks and also, put opening and closing tags in separate lines.
+If there is more than one prop, separate them with line breaks.
+Also, put opening and closing tags in separate lines.

 ``` jsx
 // bad